feaselkl/Getting-Started-With-Spark-Streaming/PITCHME.md

 @title[What's Next]

-TODO:
 ### What's Next

 We've only scratched the surface of Spark Streaming.
-From here, check out:

-* MLLib, a library for machine learning algorithms built into Spark
-* SparkR and sparklyr, two R libraries designed for distributed computing
-* GraphX, a distributed graph database
+Additional topics of interest include:

+* Watermarking and late-arriving data
+* Checkpoints and recovery from failure
-* Spark Streaming, allowing “real-time” data processing
+* Window functions in Spark SQL

 ---